 Five million years of water, cutting marble.
 And somehow, standing inside the result, you feel not small but included — as if the gorge has room for you too.

-The scooter ride back to Hualien took 20 minutes.
-I went to the night market and ate pepper buns and mango shaved ice and sat in a plastic chair on a loud, bright street filled with people.
-The contrast with the morning — the silence, the marble, the water — made both experiences sharper.
+The scooter ride back to Hualien takes 20 minutes.
+End the day at the night market with pepper buns and mango shaved ice in a plastic chair on a loud, bright street filled with people.
+The contrast with the morning — the silence, the marble, the water — makes both experiences sharper.

 That's Taiwan.
 You can go from five million years of geology to a pepper bun in under an hour.
 And somehow, both are exactly what you need.